github/maintainermonth/README.md

 Maintainer week is a reminder for the ecosystem to support, celebrate, and compensate open source maintainers.

 Maintainer week is an opportunity for maintainers to gather and share knowledge and experiences.
 It’s a time to see how other projects are tackling similar problems.
 And it’s a time to reflect collectively that the challenges faced aren’t all technical, and the burden on maintainers can come with a lack of boundaries, vacations, or emotional support.
-And it definitely doesn’t come with dental.
+Whether you’re celebrating contributions to open source, or reflecting on the particular pains of this line of labor, this is a week to come together.

 **What’s going on during Maintainer Week?
 How do I get involved?**